uzairamu/Docking_Vina/README.md

    ```
    cd Docking_Vina
    ```
-6. Make sure you have your receptor file (in pdb format) and ligand file (in sdf format) in the Docking_Vina directory.
+6. Make sure you have your receptor file (in pdb format) and ligand file (in mol2 format) in the Docking_Vina directory.
 Now just run the python script
    ```
    python docking_vina.py
    ```